 various\%albumtitle%\%albumtitle% - %tracknr2% - %artist% - %title%

 Images should include at least the cover art and a band photo, but many bands include logos as well for use as headers.
-These pictures should all be large (800px+) and in a format such as JPG with minimal compression, since JPG is a lossy format and the more you compress, the more artifacts and blur you introduce.
+These pictures should all be large (1200px+) and in a format such as JPG with minimal compression, since JPG is a lossy format and the more you compress, the more artifacts and blur you introduce.

-The above is written in the hopes of receiving fewer incomplete or botched promo packages.
-As stated elsewhere, most labels spend little time on getting these right because they want reviewers to spend as little time on the music as possible, and because the people who write the reviews the labels will republish are those who are making a personal connection with staff at the label in hopes of future hiring or collaboration.
-But for a starting band or label this advice may be helpful.
+Most labels spend little time on getting the EPK/DPK because they want reviewers to spend as little time on the music as possible, and because the people who write the reviews the labels will republish are those who are making a personal connection with staff at the label in hopes of future hiring or collaboration.